we-are-Joinup/provider-api-doc/source/includes/_service.md

 Attribute | Description
 --------- | -----------
 pk | The ID of traveller
-amount_str | [Docummented in 10.1.3 Service attributes response (traveller) section][create-service-traveller-response]
+amount_str | [Documented in 10.1.3 Service attributes response (traveller) section][create-service-traveller-response]
-type | It indicates that user can vote this service count | Number of services: booked, actives or pending vote
+type | It indicates that user can vote this service count | Number of services: book, active or pending vote

 In service attribute: